 Track is generally well formed, may be steep, rough or muddy.

 Limited backcountry (remote areas) experience required.

 The spectacular walking track, stretching from historic Ship Cove to Anakiwa, passes through lush coastal forest, around coves and inlets, and along skyline ridges offering breathtaking views of the Queen Charlotte and Kenepuru Sounds.

 Regarded as one of the classic New Zealand walkways the Queen Charlotte Track is a long track, not a steep track.
 This means that the distances walked each day (particularly on day 3 and 4), are challenging.
 The terrain is regarded as undulating with hills ranging from sea level to a maximum of 400 metres.

-It is best to start the track from Meretoto/Ship Cove.
-If you wish to have your pack carried between your accommodation, you can arrange this with the boat operators.
+It is best to start the Queen Charlotte Track from Meretoto/Ship Cove.
+If you wish to have your pack transferred between your accommodation, you can arrange this with the boat operators.

 The track is graded as an easier tramping track.
 You can walk the entire track over four days or enjoy a short walk depending on your timetable.

 The walking times listed are to be used as a guide only and lean more towards a person with a slow walking speed.